 Can I have my cell phone with me on the day of my test?
-No. Leave your cell phone in your locker.
-You will not be able to use it, and it might result in an irregularity on test day; this could include your score being invalidated.
+No. Leave your cell phone.
+You will not be able to use it and it might result in an irregularity on test day; this could include your score being invalidated.

 - Electronic devices – iPods, MP3 players, digital cameras, cell phones

 - Extra materials – books, compasses, mechanical pencils, correction fluid, colored pencils, pencil cases

 - Rulers and straightedges (this will be provided on the AP Physics exam)